 Students of ballet will experience minor aches and pains from time to time due to building muscle tissue and stretching tendons.
 Most minor aches and pains will go away in time.
 Should a particular pain start to become chronic, speak to your instructor.
 Injuries and accidents, whether they occur in ballet or elsewhere, should be reported to the studio office staff as well as the teaching staff.
 A note from your doctor detailing any injury and its impact on activities will help us facilitate your recovery.
 A student should not return to full activities until a meeting with teaching staff outlines the appropriate recovery plan.

-Email is June Taylor’s School of Dance’s primary method of communication – an up-to-date email address is critical.
-In addition, information will be posted on studio bulletin boards and our website.
-These are important resources for students and parents.
-Time changes, rehearsals, and important notices and announcements will be posted so check these frequently.
+Email is June Taylor’s School of Dance’s primary communication method – an up-to-date email address is critical.
+Information such as time changes, rehearsals, important notices, and announcements will be posted on studio bulletin boards and our website.
+These are important resources for students and parents, so please check these frequently.

 Letters of Recommendation

-If a student is in need of a recommendation letter, two weeks notice is required.
+If a student needs a recommendation letter, two weeks’ notice is required.
 Be aware that many students request letters of recommendation at the same time of year.
 Insufficient notice will result in short letters or none at all.

 Northwest Dance Theatre

 Northwest Dance Theatre is a separate organization from June Taylor’s School of Dance.
 Northwest Dance Theatre is a non-profit organization governed by a board of directors and operating under its own mission and regulations.
-Currently Northwest Dance Theatre is renting studio space at June Taylor’s School of Dance studio.
+Currently, Northwest Dance Theatre is renting studio space at June Taylor’s School of Dance studio.
 Miss June and Miss Gretta are involved as Artistic Directors.
 Many but not all of the dancers with Northwest Dance Theatre are also students at June Taylor’s School of Dance.
-Students at June Taylor’s School of Dance have been invited, along with other local dance students, to audition to participate in Northwest Dance Theatre productions.
-June Taylor’s School of Dance does not have any authority with respect to casting, schedules, requirements or fees.
+Students at June Taylor’s School of Dance have been invited to audition to participate in Northwest Dance Theatre productions along with other local dance students.
+June Taylor’s School of Dance does not have any authority over casting, schedules, requirements, or fees.
 While we will try our best to help you find the information that you might need, it is often best to contact Northwest Dance Theatre directly with any questions or concerns.